-Bethnal Green has always been a friendly place with friendly good hearted people, the heart of London’s true East End.
-Even those who went on to be rich and famous, including a few rogues' never forgot their roots and always seemed to have to return sometimes.
+Bethnal Green has always been filled with friendly good hearted people.The heart of London’s true East End.
+Even those who went on to be rich and famous, including a few rogues never forgot their roots and always seemed to have to return sometimes.

-Unfortunately, the new influx of inhabitants do not have the same feelings for the manor as the “old school” cockneys had and just want to form their own private world with no attempt at integration unless there is financial profit attached.
+Unfortunately, the now dominant Muslim community doesn't have the same feelings for the manor as the old school cockneys had and just want to form their own private world with no attempt at integration unless there is financial profit attached.

-Below, are some old photographic memories, most of which are no longer in existence.
+The crest above shows the Blind Beggar of Bethnal Green with daughter Bessie and below, are some old photographic memories, most of which are no longer in existence:.

 The Ice Cream man was a common sight pedaling their way through each street in 1950's London.
 The photo shown here looks to be before that time, from Peters’ in Roman Road (formerly Green St.).
 The one’s I bought my ice cream from were much the same as this.
 A tricycle with a large insulated box on the front, packed with ice lolllies and bricks of ice cream.
 They would ride around the streets, stopping whenever they saw a bunch of kids out playing, much the same as the ding dong vans do now.
 When they ran out they pedaled back to the shop for a refill.
 The family in the photo were well known in the Roman Road area, their shop being known simply as Peter's.

 The Repton Boxing Club was just around the corner from me when I was a child, in Victoria Park Square.
 I believe it has had several moves since then.
 We used to go to the youth club which was a part of it but I never fancied getting involved in the noble art of boxing myself.
 Many famous fighters started here, including quite a few champions.
 I don’t know the actual date of this photo but I'd guess at the late forties or early fifties.
 I am sure some of you will recognise a few faces.
 Please let me know if you do to help age the group more precisely.